Mark Kemp Bayless

 As an artist, I have been inspired by the work of Ursula Von Rydingsvard and Andy Goldsworthy.

 Over my lifetime, I have worked in several mediums and have exhibited in many galleries throughout the Western United States.
 My work is in several private collections.
 In 1996 I created a monumental sculpture in Tempe, Arizona as part of their Art in Public Spaces program.
 In 2015 I was chosen as an Artist in Residence at the Petrified Forest National Park. .In 2015 I had a one man show of my paintings at the Sage Brush Gallery of the Freemont Indian State Park, in Sevier, Utah.
 In January and February of 2018 I exhibited two of my sculptures in the 'Earth' exhibit at the Tubac Center of the Arts, Tubac, Arizona, and was given a Merit Award for one of my pieces.
-From April 6-8, 2018, I was one of the sculptors who exhibited their works at the SculptureTucson exhibit in Tucson, Arizona.
+In 2018 and 2019, I exhibited several of my sculptures at the SculptureTucson exhibit in Tucson, Arizona.
+In November of 2019 I exhibitied one of my watercolor/ink line paintings in the Aqueous IIIIV show at the Tubac Center of the Arts.

 I have studied art and design at San Diego State College, Brigham Young University, University of Utah and Arizona State University.
 I earned a Bachelor of Arts degree with an emphasis on design from Brigham Young University.